Cirrhosis of the liver

 A 0% rating requires: Asymptomatic, but with a history of liver disease.
 A 100% rating requires: Liver disease with Model for End-Stage Liver Disease score greater than or equal to 15; or with continuous daily debilitating symptoms, generalized weakness and at least one of the following: (1) ascites (fluid in the abdomen), or (2) a history of spontaneous bacterial peritonitis, or (3) hepatic encephalopathy, or (4) variceal hemorrhage, or (5) coagulopathy, or (6) portal gastropathy, or (7) hepatopulmonary or hepatorenal syndrome.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Cirrhosis of the liver qualify for TDIU (Total Disability Individual Unemployability)?
+Can Cirrhosis of the liver qualify for TDIU?

-What evidence do I need to establish service connection for Cirrhosis of the liver?
+What evidence supports a higher rating for Cirrhosis of the liver?

-What is the C&P exam like for Cirrhosis of the liver?
+What happens at the C&P exam for Cirrhosis of the liver?

 Get a Personalized Rating Analysis